BMW Open Tennis Tournament

 Draw

-The draws for the 2023 BMW Open tennis tournament were made the week before the start of the tournament and are now available to view on the official ATP Tour website (see links below).
+The draws for the 2024 BMW Open tennis tournament will be made the week before the start of the tournament and will be available to view on the official ATP Tour website.

 Prize Money and Ranking Points

-The total prize money fund for the 2023 tournament in Munich was €562,815, with the prize money and points being split as follows:
+The total prize money fund for the 2024 tournament in Munich has yet to be confirmed but in 2023 it was €562,815, with the prize money and points being split as follows:

 Men’s Singles